adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » To know oneself is to study oneself in action with another person. - Bruce Lee</code></pre>
+<pre><code>1 » Adopt the pace of nature: her secret is patience. - Ralph Waldo Emerson</code></pre>
-<pre><code>2 » True wisdom comes to each of us when we realize how little we understand about life, ourselves, and the world around us. - Isocrates</code></pre>
+<pre><code>2 » Here is one quality that one must possess to win, and that is definiteness of purpose, the knowledge of what one wants, and a burning desire to possess it. - Napoleon Hill</code></pre>
-<pre><code>3 » Rock n' roll as a genre is different from pop and hip hop: it is about bands, and that for me suggests brotherhood, family, friendship and community. - Steven Van Zandt</code></pre>
+<pre><code>3 » All our knowledge has its origins in our perceptions. - Leonardo da Vinci</code></pre>
 </details>

 <!--END_SECTION:waka-->